Helliaca/AutoModelCar_Simulator/README.md

 It allows you to easily run and test simple ROS nodes in a virtual environment without requiring access to an actual AutoModelCar.
 The environment provided closely resembles the conditions found at the [FU-Berlin](https://www.fu-berlin.de/) robotics laboratory.

+A PDF documenting the development and inner workings of the application can be viewed [here.](https://github.com/Helliaca/AutoModelCar_Simulator/blob/master/AutoModelCarSimulator.pdf)

 ## How to get started?

 ### TL;DR